 Consensual romantic or sexual relationships in which one party maintains a direct supervisory or otherwise evaluative role over the other party are inherently problematic.
 Therefore, persons with direct supervisory or otherwise evaluative responsibilities who are involved in such relationships must bring these relationships to the timely attention of the Title IX Coordinator.
 The existence of this type of relationship will likely result in removing the supervisory or evaluative responsibilities from the employee or shifting a party from being supervised or evaluated by someone with whom they have established a consensual relationship.
 When an affected relationship existed prior to adoption of this Policy, the duty to notify the appropriate supervisor still pertains.
 Failure to timely self-report such relationships to the Title IX Coordinator as required can result in disciplinary action for an employee.
-Engaging in a consensual relationship with a Future Professional can result in disciplinary action for an employee.
 The Title IX Coordinator will determine whether to refer violations of this provision to human resources for resolution, or to pursue resolution under this Policy, based on the circumstances of the allegation.

-D. Force, Coercion, Consent, and Incapacitation 15
+D. Force, Coercion, Consent, and Incapacitation15